Neighborhoods of Richmond, Virginia: Union Hill

 Union Hill is one of the oldest and most historically significant neighborhoods of Richmond and, as such, has been the recent focus of rapid gentrification and preservation.
 Its architectural and historical significance has earned the neighborhood designation on the National Register of Historic Places and the Virginia Landmarks Register.
-It is situated on the high western bluff above Shockoe Bottom.
+It is situated on the high eastern bluff above Shockoe Bottom.
 Houses of a remarkable mix are balanced along the irregular, picturesque and sometimes narrow streets that follow the curve of the hill.
 Those homes that line Jefferson Park have a clear view of downtown Richmond.
 Union Hill is bordered on the south by Jefferson Avenue, on the north by Venable Street, on the east by 25th Street, and by Mosby on the west.
 The term “Union Hill” first occurs in 1817 — probably referring to the combination of several hills that were joined by fill and grading over the years.

 Union Hill was featured in November 2007 on The Learning Channel's television program "Flip It Back."
 The episode highlighted the opportunities for historic preservation and investment in the neighborhood while focusing on the efforts by local entrepreneurs to restore and market a turn-of-the-century double house located at 816 and 818 North 23rd Street.